Open every weekend from Easter to Christmas. Opening Times: Saturdays 11am to 1pm and 2pm to 4.30pm; Sundays 2pm to 4.30pm

 Support Us

 Although the Museum is owned and run by a Charitable Trust, it depends on donations and the support it receives from its Friends.
-To make a donation please click on the Donate Now button which will take you to our JustGiving page.
-You can also make a contactless donation at the museum.
+To make a donation please click on one of the Donate buttons opposite which will take you to our Donate via BACS or QR Code or to our JustGiving page.

 You may become a ‘Friend’ for a year with a subscription of £10.
 This should be sent to our Hon.
 Treasurer at the Museum.
 Your subscription will help to run a valuable local resource and you will also be invited to various special events, such as previews of exhibitions, during each year.
 An occasional newsletter – Musenews – is published giving details of forthcoming exhibitions and events.
 To become a Friend of the museum please click on the Download Form button.